risk-first/website/menagerie/Coordination-Risk.md

 As in [Agency Risk](Agency-Risk), we are going to use the term _agent_, which refers to anything with [agency](https://github.com/risk-first/website/wiki/Agency-Risk#software-processes-and-teams) in a system to decide it's own fate.
 That is, an agent has an [Internal Model](Glossary#Internal-Model),  and can [take actions](Glossary#taking-action) based on it.
 Here, we leave aside [Agency Risk](Agency-Risk) and work on the assumption that the agents _are_ working towards a common [Goal](Glossary#Goal-In-Mind), even though in reality it's not always the case, as we saw in the section on [Agency Risk](Agency-Risk).

-[Coordination Risk](Coordination-Risk) is the risk that, a group of people or processes, maybe with a common [Goal In Mind](Glossary#Goal-In-Mind), can fail to coordinate to meet this goal and end up making things worse.
-[Coordination Risk](Coordination-Risk) is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or _agents_ often make results worse.
+[Coordination Risk](Coordination-Risk) is the risk that, a group of people or processes, maybe with a common [Goal In Mind](Glossary#Goal-In-Mind), can fail to coordinate to meet this goal and end up making things worse.<!-- tweet-end -->  [Coordination Risk](Coordination-Risk) is embodied in the phrase "Too Many Cooks Spoil The Broth":  more people, opinions or _agents_ often make results worse.

 In this section, we'll first build up [a model of Coordination Risk](#a-model-of-coordination-risk) and what exactly coordination means and why we do it.
 Then, we'll look at some classic [problems of coordination](#problems-of-coordination).
 Then, we're going to consider agency at several different levels (because of [Scale Invariance](Evaluating-Risk#invariances-2-scale-invariance)) .
 We'll look at: